St. Lawrence County COVID-19 update

 ST. LAWRENCE COUNTY, N.Y.
-(WWTI) – No new cases of COVID-19 were reported to St. Lawrence County Public Health today.
-There have been 224 positive cases of COVID-19 in the county, with eight being active.
+(WWTI) – One new case of COVID-19 was reported to St. Lawrence County Public Health today.
+There have been 225 positive cases of COVID-19 in the county, with eight being active.

-Of the 224 positive cases, 213 cases have been released from isolation and one is currently hospitalized.
+Of the 225 positive cases, 213 cases have been released from isolation and two are currently hospitalized.
 There have been three deaths related to COVID-19 in the county.

 The following hotline numbers are staffed between 8am-4pm for anyone who is experiencing symptoms or feels they should be tested: